 A great author, a useful book, and a good cause.

-Scan objects and rooms in 3D, play augmented reality games, and develop mobile apps with 3D vision.
+Scan objects and rooms in 3D, play mixed reality games, and develop mobile apps with 3D vision.
 For iPad, yet hackable.

 And the consumer 3D sensing wave begins!

 The Ffestiniog Englands are the world's oldest working narrow gauge engines.
 We're laser scanning them to make the most accurate kits.

 Build incredibly accurate (yay, laser scanning!) plastic models of 150-year-old train engines.
 Once you do that, learn how to pronounce Ffestiniog.

 Zero to Maker is part memoir, part guidebook for getting your own DIY project off the ground.
 If you're curious about the growing maker movement, start here.

 You, too, can be a Maker.
 David Lang lays out what he learned in his journey from unemployed office worker to co-founder of OpenROV, a DIY underwater robotics community startup.

 CLOUDS is a documentary exploring creativity through the lens of code

 Many FOOs are featured in this beautifully filmed documentary about code as art.